DEVOPS-PROJECTS-ORGANIZATION/spring-nginx-dns/README.md

 ```
 Hello from consumer service with ip address 172.18.0.3!
 ```
-To destroy infrastructure run the following command:
+To destroy infrastructure run the following command in **Git Bash**:
 ```shell
 docker-compose down -v
 ```